chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_precedence_examples.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following examples are listed in the same order of attribute precedence (low precedence to high).
+The following examples are listed from low to high precedence.

 **Default attribute in /attributes/default.rb**